ghani-1977/meta-dream/README.md

 dm7020hdv2
 dm7080
 ```
-We're independent so if you think you can help you're welcome to send us merge requests :).
+We're independent so if you think you can help you're welcome to send us merge requests.